rakshaksoftware/NIDAR-2025/Jetson/README.md

 - Tried running the camera on the jetson , the camera is getting detected but we are not able to get the feed from it due to some reason getting multiple errors.
 We have ordered a new usb camera and going to try using it as it would be more easy where to get where the problem actually is

+### 9 OCT

+- Running the file drone_simple.py on the jetson to give simple commands to the drone using the MAVlink commands